 Set on the shores of Lake Crescent, this scenic area is the ideal base for exploring Olympic National Park.
 Take an afternoon hike on a nearby trail among towering old growth forest, then enjoy dinner together.

 After breakfast with great coffee, drive to the Sol Duc Valley and hike the Lover's Lane Loop through old growth forest, past a waterfall, with spur trails to alpine lakes.
 In the afternoon, hike to Marymere Falls from the trailhead just minutes from the lodge.

 Enjoy learning about the area at the Hurricane Ridge Visitor Center.
 Then take a hike in the surrounding mountains.
 You will be amazed at the change from the coast to 6,000 feet elevation.

 Spend the day hiking among old-growth spruce, cedar, and hemlock in the magical Hoh Rainforest.
 If you love big trees, you will love the Hoh.
 There are many trails to choose from–both high and low elevation.
 Visit Ruby Beach before returning to the lodge in the afternoon.
 Ruby is part of the longest contiguous stretch of protected coast in the lower 48.
 Don't forget to take a look for the teeming marine life in the tide pools!

-Pack up and take one last morning hike near the lodge or at Dungeness Spit National Wildlife Refuge on the drive back to Seattle via the Bainbridge Island Ferry.
-The trip officially ends at 11 am.
+Pack up and take one last morning hike at Dungeness Spit National Wildlife Refuge, enjoy the last picnic lunch and travel back to Seattle via the Bainbridge Island Ferry.
+The trip officially ends at 3 pm.

 What to Expect